 |Certificates of Deposit|| ||$500 for all terms|

-Grand Valley Bank has several deposit products including savings accounts, checking accounts and money market accounts to give you many options to manage your money.
-Grand Valley Bank does not have the best savings rate, which means you should consider other options for banks that deliver more return for your money.
+Grand Valley Bank offers several deposit products including savings accounts, checking accounts and money market accounts that provide you with many options to manage your money.
+Grand Valley Bank does not have the best savings rate, which means you should consider taking a look elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Grand Valley Bank's CD rates are fair compared to other U.S. banks.Back to Overview
+Grand Valley Bank's CD rates are fair in comparison to other U.S. banks.Back to Overview

 Find a Grand Valley Bank Near Me

-Grand Valley Bank has eight branches across the U.S.Back to Overview
+Grand Valley Bank has eight physical locations across the U.S.Back to Overview